POWER2Youth Final Conference took place on May, 4, 2017 at Ca' Foscari University of Venice, Aula Mario Baratto.read

 9 December 2016 - School of Oriental and African Studies, London

-The conference will explore the predicament of young women and men in and from the MENA region in contemporary times.
+The conference has explored the predicament of young women and men in and from the MENA region in contemporary times.
 It brings together scholars and activists with the aim to analyse the visions, desires and projects emerging in the post-uprisings contexts among youth individuals, affective communities, social and political movements and social non-movements.read more..

 The Power2Youth Conference was launched at the Faculty of Juridical Economic and Social Sciences-Souissi, Mohamed V, University in Rabat on the 19th of October.read more..